 Graduates of University of Washington - Seattle Campus generally do not have problems paying back their student debt; only 2.7% have defaulted on their loans.
 With a low net price and excellent academic programs, University of Washington - Seattle Campus is a fantastic value, earning a position of #1 in Washington.
 Go on a virtual tour to explore UW Seattle.

 Any student who is interested in Communication & Media Studies has to look into Whitman College.
 Graduates from the Communication & Media Studies degree program at Whitman College make 19.9% more than the average college grad in this field.
 Based in Walla Walla, Washington, this college is a strong final choice for students who enjoy the buzz of a significant city.

 You will get to learn about numerous ethnicities thanks to Whitman's diverse campus.
 Because of the school's excellent four-year graduation rate of 83.1%, college students usually accumulate significantly less debt than they would at other schools.
 The scorecard offers a fantastic summary of Whitman.

 University of San Diego is among your best bets if you want to study Communication & Media Studies.
 Communications students from University of San Diego receive an earnings boost of approximately 19.3% above the average earnings of communication & media studies graduates.
 The location in a big urban center is great for scholars trying to find adequate prospects for social networking, experience, and exploration.

-This school does not require freshman students to live on-campus.
+Just 2.2% of University of San Diego graduates have defaulted on their loans.
+That's impressive, considering the average is 7.0%.
 There is a grad program accessible for students who are curious.
 In what areas is University of San Diego doing the best?
 Take a look at all the school's rankings.